BACK RIVER TRAIL:

 Bare Cove Path:

-The trail travels around a Cove before briefly turning inland.
+The trail travels East, around a Cove before briefly turning inland.
 Come to a green building along the river after 0.8 miles (USS YF-415 Memorial; The Naval ship USS YF-415 was operating out of the Hingham Naval Ammunition Depot at the time.
 While conducting a routine dump of obsolete ammunition 14 miles off Nahant, an accident aboard the ship cost the lives of 17 men.).
 Picnic tables here.
 The trail turns inland again passing by Beal Cove.
-Come to the "Median Garden" and intersection after 1.5 miles.
+Come to the ***Median Garden Intersection after 1.5 miles.

 Note; The Indian Point Loop starts here.
-See Below
+See Below.

 Indian Point Loop:

-Starting from Bare Cove Park parking lot; You'll find Map A located just past the gate.
-Bare Cove Path starts here and follows the old road west.
-You'll quickly come to the start of the Indian Point Loop on your left.
-Turn left past the "Median Garden" and follow to an intersection.
-Here you'll find Map C, as noted on the map, on a short post.
-These maps are located throughout the park.
-Head left along Conservatory Path.
+The Indian Point Loop begins on your left.
+Follow South, to an intersection, where you'll find Map C. These Maps are located throughout the park.
+Head left, Southeast, along the Conservatory Path.
 There are many side trails and intersecting trails.
-Keep left at all road intersections as this loop travels the outer edge of the park.
+Keep left at all road intersections as this Loop travels the outer edge of the park.
 Some small hills along this route.
-Pass an outdoor amphitheatre.
-Continue left along Fresh River Path at 0.8 miles.
+Traveling South, pass an outdoor amphitheatre.
+Continue left, West, along Fresh River Path at 0.8 miles.
 Continue staying left and soon you'll be traveling alongside the Fresh River floodplain and Indian Point.
 This old road ends at a rocky beach overlooking the Weymouth Back River.
-Across the river is the Back River Trail .
+Across the river is the Back River Trail.
 Head back along the road and take your first left along a hard packed dirt path.
 This brings you past a scenic knoll with a picnic table overlooking the river and out to Indian Point Path.
-Head left along this old road which affords nice views of the river.
-At your next intersection continue straight to an open intersection.
-Here you'll find Map F. Head left along the wide Bridges Path which brings you to the Back River Path.
-Here you'll find Map E. Turn left and follow this road back to the Conservatory Path.
-Here you'll find Map C again.
-Turn left and complete your Loop by returning to the Bare Cove Path after 3.1 miles
+Head left, North, along this old road which affords nice views of the river.
+At your next intersection continue straight, East, to an open intersection.
+Here you'll find Map F. Head left, North, along the wide Bridges Path, which brings you to the Back River Path.
+Here you'll find Map E. Turn left and follow this road Northwest, back to the Conservatory Path and Map C again.
+Turn left, North and complete your Loop by returning to the ***Median Garden Intersection & Bare Cove Path after 3.1 miles.

 Stodders Neck & Abigail Adams State Park:

-Stodders Neck Reservation is a peninsula at the mouth of the Weymouth Back RiverAbigail Adams State Park is located next to the Weymouth Back River.
+Stodders Neck Reservation is a peninsula at the mouth of the Weymouth Back River.
+Abigail Adams State Park is located next to the Weymouth Back River.
 Abigail Adams (née Abigail Smith) was born in Weymouth, MA.
-She was the wife of second US President John Adams and the mother of sixth US President John Quincy Adams, and is remembered as an early proponent of women’s rights.
+She was the wife of second US President John Adams and the mother of sixth US President John Quincy Adams and is remembered as an early proponent of women’s rights.
 The park features some of her quotations, displayed on plaques.

 Stodders Neck Reservation: